Wideband Antenna Deconvolution for Bistatic Millimeter Wave Radar Reflectivity Measurements: Results

 \subsection{Calibration Measurement}

 \autoref{fig:calibration_time} illustrates the results of the calibration measurement as a power delay profile (PDP).
 The PDP of the measurement antennas in their installed state is clearly affected by the mechanical positioners, see the parasitic reflection in \autoref{fig:calibration_time}~\encircle{a}.
-We opted for a $\pm2$\,m time gating window size to exemplify the effects of the calibration.
+We opted for a $\pm2$\,m time gating window size to exemplify both target response and antenna crosstalk while also removing most clutter, e.\,g., from the antenna arch surrounding the positioners.
 Within the window, our calibration algorithm improves the PDP substantially, sharpening it into a distinct peak with minimal delay spread.
 The calibrated response has sharp edges and a dynamic range improved by up to 40\,dB.

 To assess the stability of the calibration, we carried out a continuous 40\,h measurement.
 In \autoref{fig:calibration_time}, the first response serves as the calibration value for all subsequent measurements to visualize the stability over calibration age as a trace color transition from blue to green.
 Over the entire measurement duration, the calibration remained highly stable with no measurable loss of dynamic range.